-The organisers are interested in papers that discuss history, political science, business, political economy, literature, sociology and religious studies.
+The organisers are interested in papers that discuss history, political science, business, political economy, literature, sociology, and religious studies.
 Interdisciplinary studies are particularly encouraged.
-Selected papers will be peer-reviewed and published in the Journal of Belarusian Studies in 2026.
+Selected papers will be peer-reviewed and published in the Journal of Belarusian Studies in 2027.

 The organising committee includes Prof Yarik Kryvoi (co-chair), Prof Andrew Wilson (co-chair), Peter Braga, and Dr Karalina Matskievich.

 The conference will be recorded.
-You can watch earlier editions of the conference here.
+You can watch earlier editions of the conference on this web site.

 Conference partners: the Journal of Belarusian Studies, British Association of Slavonic and Eastern European Studies (BASEES), and Anglo-Belarusian Society.